hove-io/transit_model/src/documentation/transxchange_to_ntfs_specs.md

 ## Possible evolutions
 The following points might be possibly included in a later version of the connector:

-**Provide comments for trips**
+### Provide comments for trips
 Two additional files for comments are to be created:

-### comments.txt
+**comments.txt**
 NTFS field | TransXChange element | Mapping rule/Comment
 --- | --- | ---
 comment_id | *VehicleJourney/VehicleJourneyCode*, *VehicleJourney/Note/NoteCode* | This field is prefixed and formed by the concatenation of the two fields separated by a `:`. comment_name | *VehicleJourney/Note/NoteText* |

-### comment_links.txt
+**comment_links.txt**
 NTFS field | TransXChange element | Mapping rule/Comment
 --- | --- | ---
 object_id | *VehicleJourney/ServiceRef*, *VehicleJourney/LineRef*, *VehicleJourney/VehicleJourneyCode* | This field is prefixed.
 Link to the file [trips.txt](#tripstxt).
 object_type |  | Fixed value `trip`.
 comment_id | *VehicleJourney/VehicleJourneyCode*, *VehicleJourney/Note/NoteCode* | This field is prefixed.
 Link to the file [comments.txt](#commentstxt).

-**Improve definition for trip_headsign**

-In case one of the elements *JourneyPatternTimingLink/DestinationDisplay* or *VehicleJourneyTimingLink/DestinationDisplay* is present, it is used for the trip_headsing field.
-In case both elements are specified, the *VehicleJourney* overrides the *JourneyPattern*.
-In case none of the elements is specified, *Services/Service/StandardService/JourneyPattern/DestinationDisplay* should be used.
-Otherwise, the field is left empty.

-**Provide accessibility info for trips**
+### Provide accessibility info for trips
 The wheelchair_accessible property is created in the trip_properties.txt file after the element *VehicleJourney/Operational/VehicleType/WheelchairAccessible*.
 The value of wheelchair_accessible is `1` when the trip is accesible, `2` when the trip is not accessible and `0` when the field is not specified.

-**Take into account *SpecialDaysOperation***
+### Take into account exceptional service dates

-Specific service dates are not yet handled, they could be added in a later version according to the details provided above.
+The current version handles only regular days and bank holidays that are explicitily specified as normal elements of an *OperatingProfile*.
+Special or periodic service dates (e.g. *SpecialDaysOfOperation*, *PeriodicDayType*, *ServicedOrganisationDayType*) are not yet handled, they might be added in a later version.

-**Handle overloads on waiting times when not stoping at a stop**

-The accumulated waiting times at a stop are to be taken into account in case a stop is skipped in a journey pattern (i.e. *JourneyPatternTimingLink/From/Activity* equals to `pass`).
+### Handle shared attributes of *JourneyPattern* and *VehicleJourney*
+The current version does not take into account the common properties of a *VehicleJourney* shared with the associated *JourneyPattern*.
+In particular, waiting times or the activity at a timing link that are explicitly specified in the scope of a *VehicleJourneyTimingLink* are not yet handled and might be added in a later version.

+### Handle implicit references of a *JourneyPattern* in a *VehicleJourney*
+The current version only handles vehicle journeys that explicitly reference a single journey pattern and its timing links.
+In a later version, the following advanced cases might be considered:

+- a vehicle journey that references all the links of another vehicle journey (which, in turn, references a journey pattern)
+- a vehicle journey that references more than one journey patterns.